About Me

 Service

 I have been involved with a few initiatives outside of the academic institutions I've been involved with.
 Some are related to my work with Little Liberia, others aren't.
-To learn more about my service, teaching, and research, including downloading my recent CV and the articles mentioned on this website, visit my academia.edu page: https://angelo.academia.edu/LauraHooton.
+To learn more about my service, teaching, and research, visit my academia.edu page.